 The regulatory approval comes from the Nevada Gaming Control Board (NGCB), which has issued approval and recommendations about the upcoming betting venues of the operator, citing places in Las Vegas and Laughlin.
-There will be other sites in North Las Vegas, Reno and throughout the Stateline region, next to the border with California.
+There will be other sites in North Las Vegas, Reno, and throughout the Stateline region, next to the border with California.

-Positioning properties with California would allow for an additional stream of revenue as Californians are packing up to place legal sports wagers in neighbouring Nevada.
+Positioning properties with California would allow for an additional stream of revenue as Californians are packing up to place legal sports wagers in neighboring Nevada.
 William Hill has already chosen an expert partner as well, with Golden Entertainment agreeing to lend its properties.
 As a result, new William Hill-branded sportsbooks will appear at: